 - 172. Because MERC's risk profile is similar to the NCGC's risk profile.
 Dr. Amit's recommendation of 9.29 percent with flotation costs presents an appropriate return on equity.
 Yet, because MERC's risk profile is higher than the comparison group used by the Department, in the view of the Administrative Law Judge, Dr. Amit's recommendation of 9.10 percent understates the appropriate return on equity. - 113.
 Determine that the companies in MERC's comparable group have similar risks to MERC.
 (MERC) - 114.
 Determine that the companies in the OAG's comparable group have similar risks to MERC.
+(OAG, Department indicated it was okay with this alternative in its oral argument handout.)

-(OAG) - If the Commission makes this determination it may want to strike Finding 116 as recommended by the OAG and adopt the Department's and the OAG's proposed modified Finding 112 as discussed above. - 115.
-Determine that MERC has a higher risk profile than the comparison group used by the Department.
-(ALJ)
+If the Commission makes this determination it may want to strike Finding 116 as recommended by the OAG (Please see p.
+193 of the staff briefing papers) and adopt the Department's and the OAG's proposed modified Finding 112 as discussed above.

+115. Determine that MERC has a higher risk profile than the comparison group used by the Department.
+(MERC, ALJ)